 But for steel producers, creating - much less distributing - these larger coils is no small task.
-Mills are making significant investments to widen production lines, but they must also modify material handling and transportation infrastructure.
-This means higher capacity lift trucks and a transition to rail and barge travel instead of overthe-road semi-trucks.
+Mills are making significant investments to widen production lines and produce larger diameter coils, but they must also modify material handling and transportation infrastructure.
+This means higher capacity lift trucks and a transition to rail and barge travel instead of over-the-road semi-trucks.